DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl.md

 ```

+The ACL library is integrated with the ApiPlatform framework through it's event system and will properly omit any protected data from read or write access.

-Sending an HTTP GET request to `/services` will still return a `200 OK`, however, the response body will be an empty collection:
+Sending an HTTP GET request to `/services` will still return a `200 OK`.
+However, the response body will be an empty collection:

 ```
 []
 ```

+This is due to the fact that no one has been granted read access to the service entity

 Sending an HTTP POST request to `/services` with body: